 Social safety nets

-Slovenia possesses a comprehensive legal and institutional framework to safeguard against discrimination.
+Slovenia has a comprehensive legal and institutional framework to safeguard against discrimination.
 Equality of opportunity has largely been attained in Slovenia.
 Women and ethnic, religious and other minorities enjoy equal access to education, public office and employment.
 Despite slight indications of societal retraditionalization, Slovenia guarantees equal opportunity for sexual and religious minorities.

 Equal opportunity